-The last ten years has seen significant advances in the field of immunotherapy and it is now recognised by research communities, industry and regulators as a viable modality to treat many diseases, such as cancer.
-It offers significant advantages over other therapies by reducing side effects and offering greater specificity to achieve long lasting remission for cancer suffers.
-For more information about immunotherapy see www.cancerresearch.org
+The last ten years has seen significant advances in the field of immunotherapy and it is now recognised by researchers, clinicians, industry and regulators as an essential modality to treat many diseases.
+It offers significant advantages over other therapies by reducing side effects, overcoming immune tolerance and offering greater specificity to achieve long lasting results for patients.

-By exploiting intracellular enzymes that are abundant in dendritic cells, the most powerful antigen presenting cells in the body are targeted.
-The adjuvant is presented by dendritic cells in a manner that attracts powerful stimuli from NKT cells, while the peptide is simultaneously presented to T cells.
-Having received signals from the NKT cells, the dendritic cell stimulates proliferation of T cells that recognise the presented peptide.
-These T cells undergo clonal proliferation, and gain the ability to circulate the body and eradicate infected tissues or tumours that express the same peptide.
+The NKT cell agonist is then presented by dendritic cells in a manner that attracts powerful stimuli from NKT cells, while the antigen is simultaneously presented to T cells.
+Having received signals from the NKT cells, the dendritic cell stimulates proliferation of T cells that recognise the presented antigen.
+These T cells undergo clonal proliferation, and gain the ability to circulate the body and eradicate infected tissues or tumors that express the same antigen.

 Our proprietary chemical design drives particularly powerful T cell responses in the absence of any other signals and also generates liver tissue resident memory T cells (liver Trms) in significantly high numbers.